-Azure provide built-in diagnostics to assist with debugging Node.js applications hosted in Azure Websites.
+Azure provides built-in diagnostics to assist with debugging Node.js applications hosted in Azure App Service Web Apps.
 In this article, you will learn how to enable logging of stdout and stderr, display error information in the browser, and how to download and view log files.

 Diagnostics for Node.js applications hosted on Azure is provided by IISNode.
 While this article discusses the most common settings for gathering diagnostics information, it does not provide a complete reference for working with IISNode.
 For more information on working with IISNode, see the IISNode Readme on GitHub.

-By default, Azure Websites only capture diagnostic information about deployments, such as when you deploy a website using Git.
+By default, an App Service web app only captures diagnostic information about deployments, such as when you deploy a web app using Git.
 This information is useful if you are having problems during deployment, such as a failure when installing a module referenced in package.json, or if you are using a custom deployment script.

 To enable the logging of stdout and stderr streams, you must create an IISNode.yml file at the root of your Node.js application and add the following:

 This enables the logging of stderr and stdout from your Node.js application.